content-left-bg.png

 Adhoc payments will be made where new host schools commence after the semester payment is finalised.

-Payments are made in advance, e.g. Semester 1 payment made in November of the prior year and Semester 2 payment made in May current year.
+Payments are made in advance (e.g. Semester 1 payment made in January and Semester 2 payment made in May current year).

 Data requirements